This post contains affiliate links. See my disclosure policy here.

 Method

-Add Pisco, Aperol, passion fruit syrup, grapefruit juice, lime juice, bitters, and cubed ice to a shaker.
+Add Pisco, Aperol, passion fruit syrup, grapefruit juice, lime juice, and bitters to a shaker.

 Shake for 10-20 seconds.